IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     The **Inventory Report** shows up.
 This report helps you examine what is in your application, including the number of modules, their relationships, and the technologies in those modules.
-It also gives you a view of all the utility JAR files in the application that tend to accumulate over time.
-Potential deployment problems and performance considerations are also included.
+It also gives you a view of all the utility JAR files, and the classes in the jar files.

     ![ta inventory report](./images/media/image45.png)

     a.
-Scroll down to view this report which serves as good decision-making tool to info you what is inside your application runtime, and to help you to have a better understanding of the application runtime, the components it has and the relationships among them.
+Scroll down to view this report which serves as good decision-making tool to info you what is inside your Java application deployment binaries, and to help you to have a better understanding of the application components and the relationships among them.

     > ![ta inventory report 2](./images/media/image46.png)